yorkie-team/yorkie-js-sdk/yorkie-js-sdk.document.md

 ## Document class

 `Document` is a CRDT-based data type.
-We can representing the model of the application.
-And we can edit it even while offline.
+We can represent the model of the application and edit it even while offline.

 <b>Signature:</b>